mariaalfaroc/late-fusion-music-transcription/README.md

-# Multimodal image and audio music transcription
+# Late multimodal fusion for image and audio music transcription

-**María Alfaro-Contreras**, Jose J Valero-Mas, Jorge Calvo-Zaragoza, and Jose M Iñesta<br />
+**María Alfaro-Contreras**, Jose J Valero-Mas, Jose M Iñesta, and Jorge Calvo-Zaragoza<br />

 Dataset used: **Camera-PrIMuS**.
 Available [here](https://grfia.dlsi.ua.es/primus/).
 The partitions used can be found in the 5-crossval.tgz file.